-- Non-trivial to size components. - Domain analysis helps in SPL development. - Which functionality will be reused in different products? - If functions are always used together, package them together as a component. - If a function is only used in a subset of products, it can be packages as a separate component.
+- Non-trivial to size components. - In SPL development: domain analysis helps. - Which functionality will be reused in different products? - If functions are always used together, package them together as a component. - If a function is only used in a subset of products, it can be packages as a separate component.